 Although the simple definition of a winch is a mechanical device that is used to wind up a rope or cable, it generally consists of a spool that is sometimes referred to as a winch drum, attached to a crank.
 Winches used in heavy lifting industries can have sophisticated gear assemblies that are powered by hydraulic, pneumatic, or combustible engine drives.
 In some cases, operations will also need a winch that includes a mechanical brake or ratchet that prevents the rope from unwinding.
 Winches are often used to tow boats or cars, and may also be used to move stage equipment.
-Bishop Lifting Products stocks and supplies the most heavy duty hand winches, air winches, and electrical winches.
+Bishop Lifting stocks and supplies a wide variety of winches to be used in multiple applications.

 - Hand-Powered Winches: Hand winches must be intricately engineered to provide strength and eliminate maintenance.
 Quality hand winches are constructed using solid steel gears and industrial-strength components.

 - Electrical-Powered Winches: Electrical-powered winches come in both fixed and portable models.
 These power winches offer machine-cut gears, enclosed oil baths, and durable cast aluminum construction.
 They also feature internal mechanical brakes.

 - Heavy-Duty Winches: Heavy-duty winches are intended for the most demanding lifting applications and are able to lift up to 76,000 lbs.
 They include enclosed machine-cut gearing and worm/spur gears.

 The versatility of winches allows them to be used in a multitude of applications, including setting up rigs, pulling pipe, moving industrial material, positioning objects on mast towers, raising telecommunication towers, moving materials for wind tower turbines, and a host of other uses.